willroberts/fallout4-mods/README.md

 This mod tweaks the Perk system to streamline it for Survival mode.
 It removes useless perks, condenses 5-point perks to save points, buffs defensive perks, and reorders some perks to improve build flexibility.
-Combat-focused VATS perks have largely been reworked, especially those which previously granted damage bonuses.
+Combat-focused VATS perks have largely been reworked, especially those which previously granted damage or critical bonuses.

 Changes:
 - Perks which grant a chance for something to happen now explicitly state the chance.
 - Removed Perks
   - Removes Strong Back 4 (fast travel while overencumbered), since fast travel is not available in Survival mode.
   - Removes Moving Target 3 (reduced Action Points drain while sprinting).
 Its bonuses have been moved to Blitz.
+  - Removes Ricochet 3 (critical meter refill).
 - Condensed Perks
   - 5-point damage perks (+20/40/60/80/100%) are now 4 points (+25/50/75/100%).
   - 5-point resistance perks (+10/20/30/40/50) are now 4 points, and have been buffed (+25/50/75/100).